BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov2-ww.md

 # Output description

-PiGx SARS-CoV-2 wastewater creates an output directory, as specified in the settings file, that contains all of the following outputs.
+PiGx SARS-CoV-2 wastewater creates an output directory (for details see [here](#output-folder-structure)), as specified in the settings file, that contains all of the following outputs and more.

 ## Time series reports